Pastor Hall: Cast

-Critical reception
+U. S. Critical reception

 The New York Times reviewer wrote that "not until Pastor Hall opened last night at the Globe has any film come so close to the naked spiritual issues involved in the present conflict or presented them in terms so moving.
 If it is propaganda, it is also more...In its production the film is mechanically inferior.
 The sound track is uneven, the lighting occasionally bad.
 But in its performances it has been well endowed.
 Much of the film's dignity and cumulative emotion comes from the fine performance of Wilfrid Lawson as the pastor."
 TV Guide called the film "far less heavy-handed than most wartime films Hollywood cranked out after Pearl Harbor."
+Pastor Hall was not a great success at the box office.